-- Neuroprotective refers to processes within the nervous system that protect neurons degeneration.
+- Neuroprotective refers to processes within the nervous system that protects neurons from degeneration.

-With increase levels of neuroprotective effects in brain cells, prevents cell death caused by neurotoxins, free radicals, chemicals that deplete brain cells including alcohol and drugs, radiation, and dangerous stress induced hormones such as cortisol.
+Increased neuroprotective effects in brain cells prevents cell death caused by neurotoxins, free radicals, chemicals that deplete brain cells including alcohol and drugs, radiation, and dangerous stress induced hormones such as cortisol.

 There has even been evidence that lithium may enhance the proliferation and specialization of neural stem cells.

-This proves to be exciting because of the brain cells that are lost due to the aging process; the action of lithium on these cells seems to replace the lost brain cells.
+This proves to be exciting because we know that brain cells are lost during the aging process, and the action of lithium on these cells seems to replace the lost brain cells.

-Research regarding lithium and other disorders and diseases from migraine headaches to Grave’s disease is just the beginning of this little, yet powerful, trace mineral.
+Research surrounding lithium and other disorders and diseases from migraine headaches to Grave’s disease is just beginning.

 Conditions that Lithium May Help